oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 Defaults to `true`.

 If `clusterSizePaddingValidationEnabed` is set to true, two additional characters will be reserved if the cluster's size is between 1 and 9, and one additional character will be reserved if the cluster's size is between 10 and 99.
 No additional character is reserved if the cluster's size is greater than 99.
-For more details, see [Operator created Kubernetes resources]({{< relref "/userguide/managing-domains/domain-resource#operator-created-kubernetes-resources" >}}).
+For more details, see [Restrictions to operator created Kubernetes resource names]({{< relref "/userguide/managing-domains/domain-resource#restrictions-to-operator-created-kubernetes-resource-names" >}}).

 #### Elastic Stack integration